JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 ** Only supports Red / Green / Blue for now
 * Added user contributed "ShortNotes" folder
 ** Contains step by step instructions to make it to maps
+* Added the ability to show experience penalty instead of gain

 #### Minor improvements

 * Improved auto hiding feature
 * Cleaned up unused code and fixed some bugs
+* Added a warning before deleting large Client.txt files

 ### Metamorph League